Haddox/design_guided_optE/monomer_ddg/README.md

 	* `beta16_cart`: gives the ddG estimated using the beta_nov16 energy function
 	* `beta16_cart_plus_hpsc_lj_changes`: gives the ddG estimated using the beta_jan25 energy function
 	* other columns give metadata from Frenz et al. (see Methods of manuscript)
+* `balanced_ids_final_scores_250417l.csv`: same as above, but only for the balanced set of 735 mutations from Frenz et al.